yewin-mm/spring-boot-docker-sample/README.md

   * Here, you can see Container Id, Image name, etc.

-  * Type (check all containers including running container, not running container, unsuccessful running contrainer)
+  * Type (check all containers including running container, not running container, unsuccessful running container)
     ```sh
     docker ps -a